 These flies when infected by either Trypanosoma brucei rhodesiense or Trypanosoma brucei gambiense parasite becomes a part in the African sleeping sickness parasite’s lifecycle.
 There are many reported cases of African trypanosomiasis and mostly in rural areas caused by an infected tsetse fly bite

-African sleeping sickness Transmission
+African Sleeping Sickness Transmission

-Stage two: (when the parasite invades the CNS
+Stage two: (when the parasite invades the CNS (central nervous system)

 Disruption of the sleep cycle (It gave the name sleeping sickness)

-African sleeping sickness Treatment
+African Sleeping Sickness Treatment

 Treatment of African trypanosomiasis is available but is highly dependent on the stage of the illness present.
 Intravenous of intramuscular are used for the treatment of the disease, pentamidine for gambiense and Suramin for rhodesiense parasite.